Skip to content

 One of the quickest editing strategies is to start with the biggest changes and work your way down to the smallest.
 Begin by adjusting your white balance, exposure, and contrast.
 These changes affect the entire image and set the tone for everything that follows.

-Once you’ve made those foundational edits, you can move on to local adjustments like retouching skin, fixing blemishes, or removing small imperfections.
-This method makes sure you’re not wasting time perfecting small details in a photo that might still need major corrections.
+Once you’ve made those foundational edits, you can move on to local adjustments like retouching skin removing small imperfections.
+This method ensures you’re not wasting time perfecting small details in a photo that might still need major corrections.

 It also makes sure your edits stay consistent during the whole shoot.
 By following a logical process, you avoid having to redo steps later.